mikeyjkmo/react-autocomplete/README.md

 6. You must NOT use a UI component library (e.g material-ui) as it beats the purpose of this exercise.
 7. Please avoid using a CSS framework (e.g bootstrap) to demonstrate your css skills.

+## Supported Features

+* This is a relatively generic autocomplete component that can be used with either an API or a static list.
+It's up to the user of the component to decide how to filter the autocomplete list based on the text input typed in by the user.
+* It supports debouncing (defaults to 1 second, but can be configuable) to avoid flooding the API server with requests.
+* It automatically highlights the currently matching prefix in the autocompletion list items.

 ## Running

 You'll firstly need an API key from the Marvel developer portal.
 Ensure that